 Know your red flags.
 Be mindful of the situations and settings that have triggered binges in the past.
 Don’t reach for your treat when you are famished, upset, lonely, stressed or rushed.
 Also, some women report a tendency to binge after a high sugar snack.
 Know yourself and your body.

 Find support.
 Whether it’s a friend, spouse, family member or professional counselor, find someone who will help you with your goals and support you in your endeavor.
+Check out our Lasting Freedom program for online support.

 Learning to build treats into your overall healthful eating lifestyle is a process that will take time, so be patient and gentle with yourself.
 As your confidence builds, you will find that this will become a natural way of life for you.
 Treat foods will no longer seem so seductive and you can incorporate more flexibility.
 You will be in control of your choices, and will no longer have to deny yourself of favorite foods.
 Guilt-free eating at last!